SimonScholz/simonscholz.github.io/content/tutorials/fishshell/fishshell.md

 fisher install FabioAntunes/fish-nvm edc/bass
 ```

-With this plugin in place you can simply run `nvm install node` within the Fishshell to install the latest version of node.
+With this plugin in place you can simply run `nvm install --lts` within the Fishshell to install the latest long term support version of node and npm.

 ## Tide Plugin